Small changes, consistently made over time, make the most significant difference in your life.

-You can’t change your life if you’re constantly reacting to avoidable problems.
+You can’t have a great life if you’re constantly reacting to avoidable problems.

-I remember when I got an $800 dollar boot on my car.
+I remember when I got an $800 boot on my car.

 If I had only paid my parking tickets, I wouldn’t have had any issues.
 The individual parking tickets were only $30-$60.
 Of course, if I had only paid the parking meter, I wouldn’t have had those tickets to miss in the first place.

-Saving extra money instead of wasting it on things that are bad for your health is another way to be proactive.
+Saving extra money instead of wasting it on bad things for your health is one of the best ways to be proactive.

 Just because you can’t tell the future doesn’t mean you have to be blindsided by it.
 It is so difficult to get ahead in life if you’re always being dragged back by things you failed to take care of when first presented with the opportunity to do so.